ololduck/dezrevellou/README.md

 I mentioned [CORS] previously, and here's the catch:

 The server serving the previous HTML __must__ add a header to its response, allowing CORS requests to the `https://comments.my.domain/`.
-An exemple of this, using nginx would look like this:
+An example of this, using nginx would look like this:

 ```
 server {